 One thing we would appreciate in the software is a percentage battery life display as opposed to the bar that is shown, but this can be overlooked when weighing up against all the positive attributes of the Arctis 7.

 As with any software for a gaming headset, there are lots of customization options that many users will never get around to using.
 But they are nice to have and are to be expected in a headset of this price.

 The Arctis 7 certainly brings more pros than cons to the playing field.
 Sure, it’s not perfection – the dials and swivel joints could be tighter, the headband could be a little taller, the surround sound could be better.

-But, weigh all this up against the slick design, strong audio performance in stereo mode, wireless capabilities and the array of features packed into the Arctis 7, you come away with a solid headset that packs a lot of punch for its price.
+But, weigh all this up against the slick design, strong audio performance in stereo mode, wireless capabilities, and the array of features packed into the Arctis 7, you get out with a solid headset that packs a lot of punch for its price.